jeremynoesen/homebridge-dyson-bp01/README.md

 This Homebridge plugin adds a Dyson BP01 fan to HomeKit in conjunction with a BroadLink RM.

 ## Purpose
 There are currently plugins that can control a BroadLink RM to control many other devices; however, they would break if you try to change more than one state of the accessory at once.
-This plugin solves that specifically for the Dyson Pure Cool Me.
+This plugin solves that specifically for the Dyson BP01.

 ## Required Devices
 This plugin is designed to be used with the following devices:
 - A BroadLink RM supported by [this library](https://github.com/kiwi-cam/broadlinkjs-rm)
-- A Dyson Pure Cool Me (BP01)
+- A Dyson BP01

 ## Device Setup
 ### BroadLink RM Setup